 and Cloud Speech-to-Text will include time offset values for the beginning and

 and end of each spoken word that is recognized in the audio for your

 For more information, see

 Cloud Speech-to-Text has added recognition support for 30 new languages.
 For a complete list of all supported languages, see Language Support.

 The limit on the length of audio that you can send with an asynchronous recognition request has been increased from ~80 to ~180 minutes.
-For information on Speech-to-Text limits, see Quotas & Limits.
+For information on Cloud Speech-to-Text limits, see Quotas & Limits.
 For information on asynchronous recognition requests, see the transcribing long audio files guide.

 April 18, 2017